Hemanathan-job/PRODIGY_FS_01/README.md

 Now to run the app, go to the **server folder and run npm run dev** and then go to the **client folder and run npm start**.

-## Hope you enjoy

-If you enjoy my work, don't forget to leave a star💫.